 - Advertising, interviewing, hiring, and training personal care attendants

-- Putting together grocery lists and planning for shopping trips
+- Putting together grocery lists, planning for shopping trips and other daily activities

 - Choosing from among potential service providers and coordinating supports